glennhenry/cs-notes/docs/compilers/01-compilers-fundamentals/compilers-fundamentals.md

 Classification on how compiler process source code :

 - **One-pass Compiler** : Scanning, parsing, semantic analysis, up to code generation is done in a single pass.
 Source code can be directly translated into final machine code without intermediate representation.
 Parse tree may not be generated, so semantic analysis is performed during parsing.
 It is said one-pass compiler to be smaller and faster, but difficult to make and may not be able to generate program as efficient as multi-pass compiler.
 - **Multi-pass Compiler** : Processes the source several of times.
-This allows for better code generation at the higher cost of time and memory (depending on the number of passes).
+This allows for better code generation at the higher cost of time and memory (depending on the number of passes and the algorithm itself).

 Types of compilers :

 - **Cross Compiler** : Compiler that generates executable code for a target platform different from the one on which the compiler itself runs.
 For example, compiling code on a Windows machine for execution on a Linux system.
 - **Decompiler** : Takes an executable or binary file as input and attempts to reconstruct the original source code from which the executable was compiled.
 It is the reverse of compilation, going from low-level language to a higher-level language.
 - **Transpiler** : Also known as **source-to-source compiler**, it is a compiler that translate source language to an equivalent source code in the same or different language.
-This includes tools like obfuscator (transform source code into a less readable and more difficult-to-understand form), minimizer (reduces the size of the source code by removing unnecessary characters such as, whitespace, and comments.), and optimizer (analyses source code and optimize it).
+This includes tools like obfuscator (transform source code into a less readable and more difficult-to-understand form), minimizer (reduces the size of the source code by removing unnecessary characters such as, whitespace, and comments), and optimizer (analyzes source code and optimize it).
 - **[Just-In-Time (JIT)](/computer-and-programming-fundamentals/interpreter#jit-compilation) Compiler** : A compiler that compiles code just-in-time it is executed.
 It dynamically compiles and optimizes code while the program is running.